frafajec/react_base/README.md

 I work with international, multi-continental team in which I also have a responsibility of maintaining sprints and solving technical difficulties.

 ## Run this project

-To run it, switch yourself to `develop` branch and pull it down.

 Then run those commands to play with repo: